George Douglas (martyr)

 George Douglas (c.
-1540-1587) was one of the Eighty-five martyrs of England and Wales.
+1540– 1587) was one of the Eighty-five martyrs of England and Wales.

+Life

 Born in Edinburgh, he was originally a teacher by profession.
 His family were from Bonjedward near Jedburgh in the Scottish Borders.

-Converting to Catholicism, he travelled to France around 1556 where he was ordained a secular priest in Notre Dame, Paris, in 1574- possibly at the testimonial of Mary, Queen of Scots.
+Converting to Catholicism, he travelled to France around 1556 where he was ordained a secular priest in Notre Dame, Paris, in 1574 - possibly at the testimonial of Mary, Queen of Scots.
 Returning to the north of England, he was a priest in York, where it seems he was 'apparelled in course canvas dublit and hose,' and in the East Midlands as well.
-Captured and found guilty in York of 'persuading the Queen's subjects away' from Protestantism, he was executed on 9 September 1587.
+Captured and found guilty in York of 'persuading the Queen's subjects away' from Protestantism, he was hung, drawn and quartered at York on 9 September 1587.

 He was beatified by Pope John Paul II on 22 November 1987.